Behind every good businessman, there is a great accountant.

 - Nature of Costs: Financial accounting depends on historical data for preparing its reports and statements.
 Cost accounting, however, involves both historical as well as forecasted data.
 The latter can include current orders that are yet to be paid for.

-- Objective of Accounting: Cost accounting has a very specific task of recording all production costs only.
+- The objective of Accounting: Cost accounting has a very specific task of recording all production costs only.
 Financial accounting, of course, is a much larger domain.
 It has to track all sorts of business transactions in order to assess the financial well-being of a company.

 - Purpose of Accounting: While financial statements are meant for a larger audience, which includes external company stakeholders like investors or tax authorities, cost accounting reports are shared with an internal management committee, who use them to make business decisions.